-- delay, and should indicate that the agency cares about the driving public.
-More specific messages might include details of the work zone, travel times through the work zone, and alternate routes and modes of transportation. - 6.
-Determine communication strategies.
+- 6. Determine communication strategies.
 How information is communicated will depend on the audiences, the messages to be conveyed, and the campaign budget.
 The Public Involvement Handbook discusses a wide range of strategies for communicating information about a project. - 7.
 Determine communication timing.
-Public information and outreach should not be limited to when a work zone is up and running.
-Before work commences is the best time to begin developing partnerships and informing the public about the project, its anticipated impacts, and how to find out more information.
-Post-construction it is a good idea to publicize completion and to thank project partners.
+Public information and outreach shall begin before work commences to develop partnerships and inform the public about the project, its anticipated impacts, and additional sources of ongoing project information.